 Jay has worked with dealers of all sizes – from mega-mall franchised dealers to small independent dealers – assisting them in franchise actions related to terminations, relocations, add points, or other factory actions, including imposition or unfair performance standards and regarding adequacy of sales and service facilities.
 During his career, he has defended motor vehicle dealers throughout Ohio and other states against multiple consumer complaints, including those attempting to certify a class action.

-Jay currently serves as Counsel to the Ohio Independent Auto Dealers Association (OIADA).
+Jay has served as Counsel to the Ohio Independent Auto Dealers Association (OIADA).
 He has published three law review articles and has successfully argued three cases before the Ohio Supreme Court.
 He has also pursued two cases through final determination by the United States Supreme Court.

 - Advised dealers in multiple states regarding Dealer Agreements with lenders.